 An Example: You wrote an invoice on the 19 of March 2018 for a customer.
 But, the business did not receive the money until the 19th of April 2018.
 Thus, you would record this income in the 2018 to 2019 tax year.

 Once you start self employment business records you need to keep include:

 There is a simple reason why businesses need to keep accounting records.
-It is to avoid sending them in every time you submit a tax return.
+It is to avoid sending them in to HMRC every time you submit a tax return.
 But, by keeping self employed business paperwork you can:

 There are several different types of proof that HM Revenue and Customs may need to see, such as:

 What if you use traditional accounting methods?
 Besides the standard self employed bookkeeping records, you must keep some other details too.
 The extra information means your tax return will also include: